Abhikumar86/my-publications/docs/02-siwalik-ecology.md

 However, we were not able to extract metadata for an article because it was not available in Scopus; therefore, we excluded it from the final systematic map and narrative synthesis (Figure \@ref(fig:fig21)).
-This bibliometric data had several missing values (marked as `NA`), these values were manually added from the full text.
+This bibliometric data had several missing values (marked as `NA`), these values were manually added from the full text, if available.
+Further, we cited references were not in uniform format due to different reference styles of journals; therefore, we manually formatted them.

+The bibliometric data analysis was conducted using the R package *bibliometrix* [@bibliometrix2017] in R programming environment [@R-base].
+The bibliometric data was converted to a dataframe using the function `convert2df()` and saved for further analysis.

 ## Results